Getting started

-The full blood count — commonly called an FBC or CBC — is the single most frequently ordered blood test in the UK.
-GPs request it to screen for anaemia, infection, bleeding disorders, and dozens of other conditions.
-Yet most patients receive their results with little explanation of what each number actually means.
+The full blood count, or FBC (a CBC in the US), is the most ordered blood test in the UK.
+GPs use it to screen for anaemia, infection, and bleeding disorders.
+Yet most people get their results with little explanation.
+This guide covers every marker, what abnormal results suggest, and when to see your GP.

 1. What Is a Full Blood Count?